hannamarcus/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/README.md

-# Regex Tutorial Starter Code
+# Regex Tutorial: Match an Email

 ## User Story
 * AS A web development student
 * I WANT a tutorial explaining a specific regex
 * SO THAT I can understand the search pattern the regex defines

 ## Acceptance Criteria
 * GIVEN a regex tutorial
 * WHEN I open the tutorial